Diseases & Conditions

 A trimalleolar fracture is similar to a bimalleolar injury except the posterior malleolus is also broken.
 Like bimalleolar fractures, these injuries are often unstable, and a dislocation can occur.

 Most of the time, if the medial malleolus and lateral malleolus fractures are repaired, the posterior fragment will go back into place on its own.
-If the posterior fragment is out of place, surgical repair is required.
+If the posterior fragment is out of place and large, you may need surgery.

 Syndesmosis Injury